Use these 67 types of keywords strategically for your SEO optimization. If you do, you’re rankings will climb through the roof.

-Today’s businesses heavily rely on Internet traffic to get customers.
+The fact is, today’s businesses rely heavily on internet traffic to get customers.

-And the key to getting that traffic is ranking high on Google.
+And the key to getting that traffic is by knowing how to rank high on the mother of all search engines… Google.

 That doesn’t work anymore.

-Well, unless, you actually know the right keywords.
+Well, unless, you actually know the right types of keywords.

 If you’re obsessed with backlinks, check out this video:

-Hopefully, that video has changed your perspective concerning content and link building.
+Hopefully, that video changed your perspective a little concerning content and link building.

-The most valuable thing you need is content that a significant number of people are searching for AND limited competition from other sites.
+The most valuable asset you have is great content that a significant number of people are searching for AND limited competition from other sites.

 So, how do you identify those content opportunities before you write the content?

-That being said, this guide on keywords isn’t about tricking Google.
+That being said, this ultimate guide on the various types of keywords isn’t about tricking Google.

-Instead, it highlights the numerous types of keywords you can base your content on, depending on what you intend to achieve (lower bounce rate, high traffic, high conversion, etc…)
+Instead, it’s about understanding the types of keywords you can base your content on, depending on what you intend to achieve (lower bounce rate, high traffic, high conversion, etc…).

-Important note: Since this is an extensive list of keyword types, you shouldn’t really try to optimize your content for all of them.
-Instead, focus on the main keywords that will serve the key objectives of your website.
+Important note: Since this is an extensive list of keyword types, you shouldn’t try to optimize your content for all of them.
+Instead, focus on the main types of keywords that will serve your audience the best.

 You May Also Enjoy These Ultimate Guides: